Identify customer needs and CTQ requirements

-Process improvement initiatives achieve the best results when they are laser-focused on what truly matters to your customers.
-Before you can improve a process to better serve them, you first need to deeply understand their needs, expectations, and perceptions of value.
-This involves capturing the Voice of the Customer (VOC) and translating it into measurable Critical to Quality (CTQ) requirements.
+Process improvement works best when it’s focused on what actually matters to your customers.
+Before improving a process, you need to understand their needs, expectations, and what they value.
+This means capturing the Voice of the Customer (VOC) and turning it into measurable Critical to Quality (CTQ) requirements.

-The Voice of the Customer refers to the collective needs, wants, expectations, and feedback (both positive and negative) that your customers express about your products, services, or processes.
-Effectively capturing the VOC is the foundation for customer-centric improvement.
-Here are some common ways to listen in an office or service environment:
+VOC is the collective needs, expectations, and feedback your customers express about your products, services, or processes.
+Here are common ways to listen in an office or service environment:

-- Surveys: Systematically collect feedback on satisfaction, specific process touchpoints, or overall experience.
+- Surveys: Collect feedback on satisfaction, specific process touchpoints, or overall experience.

-- Interviews: Conduct one-on-one discussions with a representative sample of customers to gain deep insights into their perspectives and pain points.
+- Interviews: Run one-on-one discussions with a representative sample of customers to uncover their perspectives and pain points.

-- Support Tickets & Complaints: Analyze patterns in customer issues and complaints – they often point directly to process deficiencies.
+- Support tickets and complaints: Analyze patterns in customer issues - they often point directly to process gaps.

-- Social Media & Review Sites: Monitor what customers are saying about you publicly.
+- Social media and review sites: Monitor what customers say about you publicly.

-- Sales & Account Management Teams: These teams are often on the frontline and have valuable insights into customer sentiment and needs.
+- Sales and account management teams: Frontline teams often have valuable insights into customer sentiment and needs.

-- Must-bes (Basic Expectations): These are unspoken requirements that customers absolutely expect.
-If not met, they cause extreme dissatisfaction.
-If met, they don’t necessarily increase satisfaction – they are just the baseline.
-Example: For a Tallyfy-managed client onboarding process, a Must-be is that all required legal documents are correctly processed.
+- Must-bes (basic expectations): Unspoken requirements customers absolutely expect.
+Missing them causes extreme dissatisfaction - but meeting them doesn’t increase satisfaction.
+They’re just the baseline.
+Example: In a Tallyfy-managed onboarding process, a Must-be is that all required legal documents are correctly processed.

-- One-dimensionals (Performance Needs): With these, the more you provide, the more satisfied the customer becomes (and vice-versa).
+- One-dimensionals (performance needs): The more you deliver, the more satisfied customers become (and vice-versa).
 Customers are usually vocal about these.
-Example: The faster the onboarding process is completed in Tallyfy, the happier the client.
+Example: The faster the onboarding process completes in Tallyfy, the happier the client.

-- Delighters (Excitement Needs): These are unexpected positive features or service aspects that can create a “wow” effect and significantly boost satisfaction.
-Customers don’t usually ask for these.
-Example: Proactively sending a personalized welcome kit with helpful resources halfway through the Tallyfy onboarding process could be a Delighter.
+- Delighters (excitement needs): Unexpected positives that create a “wow” effect.
+Customers don’t ask for these.
+Example: Sending an unexpected personalized welcome kit halfway through the Tallyfy onboarding process could be a Delighter.

-Understanding where your process features and outcomes fall on the Kano model helps you focus improvements on maintaining Must-bes, excelling at One-dimensionals, and strategically adding Delighters.
+Knowing where your process outcomes fall on the Kano Model helps you maintain Must-bes, excel at One-dimensionals, and strategically add Delighters.

-Once you’ve gathered the Voice of the Customer, the next step is to translate those often qualitative needs into specific, measurable process characteristics.
-These are your Critical to Quality (CTQ) requirements.
-CTQs bridge the gap between what customers say they want and what your processes actually need to deliver.
+CTQs translate qualitative customer needs into specific, measurable process characteristics.
+They bridge the gap between what customers say they want and what your processes need to deliver.

 Good CTQs are SMART: